lucidsoftware/ctf2019/web/sql-injection/README.md

 ## Setup
 1. Setup a server with PHP and MySQL support. https://www.apachefriends.org/index.html

 2. Install the Linux version.
-Once you have the linux verion install import the database from db/security_challenge.sql
+Once you have the linux verion installed, import the database from db/security_challenge.sql

-3. This should setup everything you would need for this challenge